rht-labs/tech-exercise/docs/1-the-manual-menace/2-setting-up-gitlab.md

    ![gitlab-group-create](images/gitlab-group-create.png)

-   Gitlab will redirect you to the group's home page, once the group is created.
+   GitLab will redirect you to the group's home page, once the group is created.

     > Remember that **group name** and **tenant name** should be the same.
 Make the tenant with the same name in `nordmart-infra-gitops-config` repo.